payloadcms/plugin-form-builder/README.md

   }
   ```

-  You can also provide your own custom field definitions by passing a new [Payload Block](https://payloadcms.com/docs/fields/blocks#block-configs) object into `fields`.

 - `redirectRelationships`

   An array of collection slugs that, when enabled, are populated as options in form redirect fields.